voucherifyio/voucherify-openapi/docs/guides/getting_started/project-setup-guide.md

 Create an [account](http://app.voucherify.io/#/signup).

 Provide all the necessary details and select your preferred region.
-The selected region affects primarily the latency.
+The selected region affects where your data is stored.
+To decrease the latency time, setting the region in your operating region is advised.

 > 📘 Europe region
 >